-3.3 Groundwater Quality Analysis
+4.2 Groundwater Quality Analysis

 One round of groundwater samples will be collected from the four monitoring wells to determine the presence/absence of MGP-related constituents dissolved in groundwater.
-Groundwater samples will be collected from the monitoring wells using the low-flow sampling techniques described in the FSP.
-Groundwater samples will be submitted to a NYSDOH ELAP approved laboratory and analyzed for TCL VOCs, TCL SVOCs, and total cyanide.
-Field parameters measured during groundwater sampling will include pH, turbidity, temperature, conductivity, dissolved oxygen, and oxidationreduction potential (ORP).
+Groundwater samples will be collected from the monitoring wells using the low-flow sampling techniques described in the FSP (Appendix A).
+Groundwater samples will be submitted to a NYSDOH ELAP-approved laboratory and analyzed for TCL VOCs, TCL SVOCs, TAL metals, total cyanide, and free cyanide.
+Field parameters measured during groundwater sampling will include pH, turbidity, temperature, conductivity, dissolved oxygen and oxidation-reduction potential.

-4. Survey, Decontamination, and Waste Handling
+5. Survey, Decontamination and Waste Handling